RubenQCs/Data-Science/README.md

 # 🧑‍🔬 Data Science

-Welcome to my Data Science repository.
+Welcome to my Data Science repository!
+I am a Ph.D. in Physics, passionate about innovation and technological solutions.
 In this repository, I will be uploading various projects that showcase my skills in data analysis, machine learning, and artificial intelligence.

 ## 📌 What will you find in this repository?
 - 🔹 **Exploratory Data Analysis (EDA)**: Data processing, cleaning, and visualization.